RIPE-NCC/ripe-database-documentation/docs/15.RIPE-Database-Mirror/03-Near-Real-Time-Mirroring-v4.md

 from the RIPE Database on a server.
 The user will receive a stream of data from the server with near real time updates.
 This service does not include any personal data.

-NRTMv4 is a protocol for IRR mirroring that imrpoves upon existing protocols by publishing records via an HTTPS endpoint, using periodic [Snapshots Files]() and regular [Delta Files]().
+NRTMv4 is a protocol for IRR mirroring that improves upon existing protocols by publishing records via an HTTPS endpoint, using periodic [Snapshots Files](#snapshot-file) and regular [Delta Files](#delta-file).
 It includes integrity checks through signing and enhances scalability by generating files once and distributing them over HTTPS.
 For more information, refer to [draft-ietf-grow-nrtm-v4.html](https://htmlpreview.github.io/?https://github.com/mxsasha/nrtmv4/blob/main/draft-ietf-grow-nrtm-v4.html)